Introduction

 2014 – 2022

 The claim package sat idle with no work filed and expired in early 2022.
 Trailbreaker acquired the property via staking and purchase of mineral claims.
-A 3-day first pass-evaluation program was completed at Heart zone.
+A 3-day first pass-evaluation program was completed at the Heart zone.
 A total of 32 meters of channel sampling, 9 rock grab samples, and 116 soil samples were acquired.
 Based on the positive results, a partnership was formed with Cazador Resources, who owned the surrounding claim block.
+A property wide soil geochemical survey (1005 soil samples) was completed in 2023 and 2024.

 Geology and Mineralization